 Due to the potential for environmental contamination, we discourage submission of histological scrolls.
 We understand that some labs have strict guidelines and do not want to ship paraffin blocks, and in those situations, 50μm of tissue from paraffin block can be submitted in a sterile, DNA and RNA free tube together with one H&E slide and one GMS/PAS stained slide.
 In that case, we recommend a new microtome blade be used and the microtome be cleaned with DNA away prior to sectioning of scrolls for PCR.

-Send samples with a printed copy of the completed order form to:
+Send samples with either the printed form or a printed copy of the order confirmation email you receive in the package to:

 UF Molecular Fungal ID Lab